 Check out our Resources page to learn about other fun things you can make with code—from a birthday card to a website.
-Or you can even sign up for a class or club to take your interest in coding one step further.

 Check out our party kit for advice and resources on how to have an informed discussion about code that can turn a definitive eye roll into a noncommittal shrug.
 And that’s where hope starts.